Childhood obesity: Surgery

-Laparoscopic adjustable gastric banding showed greater weight loss than lifestyle management in a small study; but these type of operations lead very often to re-operations and are thus not recommended.
 Bariatric surgical procedures are increasingly used amongst adolescents with severe adolescent obesity to promote weight loss.

+Laparoscopic adjustable gastric banding showed greater weight loss than lifestyle management in a small study.
+Roux-en-Y gastric bypass and vertical sleeve gastrectomy are two surgical procedures currently used in adolescent obesity with varying success rates.
+The two types of procedures have shown a 26% weight loss from baseline at five years with an 86% remission rate in diabetes and 68% hypertension remission rate.
+Of those adolescents who lost weight after bariatric surgery, 60% maintained at least a 20% weight loss at five-year follow-up and 8% had regained most of the pre-surgical weight.
+Lack of pre-surgical weight loss is associated with an increased risk of weight gain after bariatric surgery.
+Other risks of bariatric surgery in adolescents may include nutrient deficiencies (including vitamin B12, folate and iron), the risk of bone mass loss, and a questionable risk of alcohol use disorders later in life.

 Epidemiology

 From 1980 to 2013, the prevalence of overweight and obesity in children increased by nearly 50%.
 Currently 10% of children worldwide are either overweight or obese.
 In 2014, the World Health Organization established a high-level commission to end childhood obesity.

 With more than 42 million overweight children around the world, childhood obesity is increasing worldwide.
-Since 1980, the number of obese children has doubled in all three North American countries, Mexico, the United States, and Canada.
+Since 1980, the number of obese children has doubled in all three North American countries – Mexico, the United States, and Canada.
 Although the rate of childhood obesity in the United States has stopped increasing, the current rate remains high.
-In 2010, 32.6 percent of 6- to 11-year-olds were overweight, and 18 percent of 6- to 9-year-olds were obese.
+In 2010, 32.6 percent of six- to eleven-year-olds were overweight, and 18 percent of six- to nine-year-olds were obese.